fledge-iot/fledge/docs/OMF.rst

 described below.

-The attribute names used within the objects in the PI System are based on the names of the data points within each reading within Fledge.
+The attribute names used within the objects in the PI System are based on the names of the datapoints within each Reading within Fledge.
 Again `OMF Hints` can be used to override this mechanism.

 The naming used within the objects in the Asset Framework is controlled